Jira Backup Script vs. Third-party Backup

 How does it help with data Recovery?

-Regarding Data Recovery we can restore our entire Jira instance data using this app.
-No need to have any additional tools.
-GitProtect.io is a complete All-in-ONE backup and restore solution, which permits to perform a point-in-time instant restore, Cloud-to-Cloud or Cloud-to-Local restore, restore to the same or a new account, or even to a free Jira account with no-user recovery option.
+Regarding Data Recovery we can restore our entire Jira instance data using this solution.
+No need to have any additional solutions.
+GitProtect.io is a complete All-in-ONE backup and restore solution, which permits to perform a granular, point-in-time, and cross over restore, as well as full data recovery.

-Thus, this solution permits us to respond to any event of failure and get to work fast without downtime.
+Users also get: Cloud-to-Cloud or Cloud-to-Local restore, restore to the same or a new account, or even to a free Jira account with no-user recovery option.
+Thus, this solution permits us to respond to any event of failure and get back to work fast without downtime.

 How does it guarantee security?